 Benefit #3: Time

-Tony has met with a client in Covina, California, drafted, and finalized a revocable trust in a day.
-Once a person with a living trust passes away, that person’s trust assets transfers to the beneficiaries almost immediately.
+Our attorneys have met with a client in Covina, California, drafted, and finalized a revocable trust quickly in just a day.
+Once a person with a living trust passes away, that person’s trust assets transfer to the beneficiaries almost immediately.

-The average probate case has been taking nine to twelve months to complete before assets are transferred.
+The average probate case has been taking 12 to 16 months to complete before assets are transferred.
 This long time period obviously makes the grieving process even more difficult for the surviving loved ones.

-If you are looking for an estate planning attorney in Covina or Temple City, California to draft a living trust, please contact Tony at (626) 858-9378.
+If you are looking for an estate planning attorney in Covina or Temple City, California to draft a living trust, please contact our attorneys at (626) 858-9378.

-For more information on living trusts, Living Trust – American Bar Assosciation.
+For more information on living trusts, Living Trust – American Bar Association.